How to Make A Chocolate Truffle Christmas Tree

 We visit our favorite chocolate shops in Estes Park, Colorado each summer on our family vacation.

-I started to make these chocolate candy balls years ago each Christmas in an attempt to bring some of this chocolate joy into the house.
+I started to make this Christmas chocolate truffle recipe years ago in an attempt to bring some of this chocolate joy into the house.
 And it worked!

 Creating a chocolate truffle Christmas tree was an expansion of the recipe and soon became a tradition.

-Every once in a while, there would be a year when I did not get the truffle tree made.
+Every once in a while, there would be a year when I did not get truffles or a Christmas truffle tree made.

 Uh oh…did I hear about it!

-I’m back into the truffle tree mode and am excited to share it with you!
+I’m back into the annual chocolate truffle tree mode and am excited to share it with you!

 What is a Chocolate Truffle?